How to Remove Embroidery from Shirts, Hats, and More

 Fill-stitch designs are easy to remove, but running stitch designs, narrow satin stitches, and areas of dense underlay are more difficult to get rid of and are sometimes better fit for seam ripping.

-Now, here’s how to use these devices!
+Here’s how to use them.

-1. Start with the Back First
+1. Start with the back first

 remove fill stitches